Pks1410/Eth_Avax_Mod_2/README.md

 * If MetaMask is installed, the Button "Please connect your MetaMask wallet" will be available.
 * If an account is connected, options will be available to view and buy NFTs, check the user’s NFTs, and sell NFTs back to the marketplace.
 * View NFTs: Display available NFTs in the marketplace.
-* Buy NFT: Users can purchase an NFT by paying 1 ETH.
+* Buy NFT: Users can purchase an NFT by doing a transaction.
 If the NFT is sold out, it cannot be purchased again.
 * View My NFTs: Users can see the NFTs they have purchased.
 * Sell NFT: Users can sell their purchased NFTs back to the marketplace.